lonepeon/ipcalc/README.md

 ```
 ipcalc provides a simple way to display information about an IP and its network

-USAGE:
-    ipcalc <SUBCOMMAND>
+Usage: ipcalc <COMMAND>

-OPTIONS:
+Commands:
+    describe    Display host and network related information about the IPv4 CIDR
+    split       Subdivide the CIDR in smaller networks and display them
+    compare     Compare two CIDRs and display the relationship between them
+    help        Print this message or the help of the given subcommand(s)

+Options:
     -h, --help       Print help information
     -V, --version    Print version information

-SUBCOMMANDS:
-    compare     Compare two CIDRs and display the relationship between them
-    describe    Display host and network related information about the IPv4 CIDR
-    help        Print this message or the help of the given subcommand(s)
-    split       Subdivide the CIDR in smaller networks and display them
 ```

 #### Describe a CIDR